 R.I.
 Students Protest Suspension

-They did, but at a price: They have been suspended for the rest of the semester.
+But their action came at a price: They have been suspended for the rest of the semester.

 The three students were posting the notices on a classroom door last month when a priest who teaches theology arrived to prepare for a lecture.
 He ordered them to stop and reported the incident to administrators.